awsdocs/amazon-forecast-developer-guide/doc_source/API_GetAccuracyMetrics.md

 If the action is successful, the service sends back an HTTP 200 response\.

 The following data is returned in JSON format by the service\.

+ ** [AutoMLOverrideStrategy](#API_GetAccuracyMetrics_ResponseSyntax) **   <a name="forecast-GetAccuracyMetrics-response-AutoMLOverrideStrategy"></a>
+The AutoML strategy used to train the predictor\.
+Unless `LatencyOptimized` is specified, the AutoML strategy optimizes predictor accuracy\.
+This parameter is only valid for predictors trained using AutoML\.
+Type: String
+Valid Values:` LatencyOptimized`

  ** [PredictorEvaluationResults](#API_GetAccuracyMetrics_ResponseSyntax) **   <a name="forecast-GetAccuracyMetrics-response-PredictorEvaluationResults"></a>
 An array of results from evaluating the predictor\.